 Travel Regulations of Particular Concern to Foreign Travel

-weeks to process.
+Note that country clearances, passports, and visas may take several weeks to process.
 Travelers should initiate necessary action as early as possible.

 Department and Bureau International Travel Contacts

 Julie Fleming, Acting Chief, Office of International Programs